grafana/loki/docs/sources/reference/api.md

 $ curl -H "Content-Type: application/json" -XPOST -s "https://localhost:3100/api/prom/push" --data-raw \
   '{"streams": [{ "labels": "{foo=\"bar\"}", "entries": [{ "ts": "2018-12-18T08:28:06.801064-04:00", "line": "fizzbuzz" }] }]}'
 ```

-### `POST /ingester/flush_shutdown`

-> **WARNING**: `/ingester/flush_shutdown` is DEPRECATED; use `/ingester/shutdown?flush=true`
-> instead.

-`/ingester/flush_shutdown` triggers a shutdown of the ingester and notably will _always_ flush any in memory chunks it holds.
-This is helpful for scaling down WAL-enabled ingesters where we want to ensure old WAL directories are not orphaned,
-but instead flushed to our chunk backend.

-In microservices mode, the `/ingester/flush_shutdown` endpoint is exposed by the ingester.